Not sure what to do in Sabah, Malaysia?

 4. Sepilok Orangutan Rehabilitation Centre

-If you’re traveling to Borneo, then you’re probably wanting to see some orangutans.
+If you’re traveling to Borneo, then you’re probably wanting to see some Bornean Orangutans.
 The orangutans are the biggest Sabah attraction and unfortunately their numbers are declining, so if you want to see them in their home…you better go now!

 Witnessing Orangutans in the wild is not impossible, but it’s very rare.
 If you want to ensure you do get to see them, happy and free, then you should make a stop by the Sepilok Orangutan Rehabilitation Centre.